 Once you’ve got your tile cut, bring it inside and test it to make sure it fits before you place it.
 If you’re working in a corner or near the top of the wall where you didn’t put a good amount of thinset, you can just apply it directly to the back of the tile using the same method you used before.

 Cuts around obstacles like outlets or light switches are a little harder, and I’ll be the first to say I probably didn’t do it the “right” way.
-I used my wet saw and basically just cut on either side of where the notch needed to be, then made a ton of tiny cuts until the entire notch for the outlet was removed (you can use tile clippers to speed this process up), but I’m sure there are more efficient methods.
+I used my wet saw and basically just cut on either side of where the notch needed to be, then made a ton of tiny cuts until the entire notch for the outlet was removed (you can use tile nippers to speed this process up), but I’m sure there are more efficient methods.

 It isn’t pretty if you look at it without the outlet cover, but thankfully it’ll be covered up so no one has to know.